JoseTony17/BankApp/README.md

-# BankApp by Jose Antonio Tirado Saavedra
+# BankApp by Jose Antonio Tirado Saavedra NRC: 2139
 JDK USED: 21